-Council discussion that night revolved around: i) Cost of the study; ii) current vs. future capacity of the plant and system; iii) required upgrades to the existing system; iv) the need for examination of future expansion and efficiencies; and v) review of the current SSA system's connections + pre-bought capacity (a matter to be raised later in the year by Bedrock Developments landowner Les Monnington viz. the gravity-fed future sewer tie-ins he'd pre-purchased in 2003 for his 2119 Charters Rd. property, originally pegged for a mobile-home park until the District unveiled its connector-route ambitions ~ which, as you know, failed at the first hurdle with the Jan.
+Council discussion that night revolved around: i) Cost of the study; ii) current vs. future capacity of the plant and system; iii) required upgrades to the existing system; iv) the need for examination of future expansion and efficiencies; and v) review of the current SSA system's connections + pre-bought capacity (a matter to be raised later in the year by Bedrock Developments landowner Les Monnington viz. the gravity-fed future sewer tie-ins he'd pre-purchased in 2003 for his 2119 Charters Rd. property.
+Back then, the land was pegged for a mobile-home park until the District unveiled its connector-route ambitions ~ which, as you know, failed at the first hurdle with the Jan.
 2005 referendum defeat and have now been revitalized in the all-systems-go 2020 Transportation Master Plan.
-Tthe servicing hadn't been provided, District staff told Mr. Monnington, due to unexpectedly high installation costs that can only be met once the connector route is greenlighted and Development Cost Charges flow in.)
+Mr. Monnington was understandably miffed that the servicing hadn't been provided 15 years later.
+District staff explained that the unexpectedly high installation costs can only be met once the connector route is greenlighted and Development Cost Charges flow in.)

 System upgrades have been identified and undertaken since.
 A new centrifuge was installed to improve the system by which waste products are wrung dry and sent as biosolids to the Hartland Landfill.
-Major work has been done on "inflow and infiltration" issues by which groundwater enters sanity (day after edit: Freudian typo likely due to the length of this entry ~ I mean 'sanitary', sorry folks but these matters are necessarily complicated and not for the faint-of-gut) sewers through broken pipes and manholes (the cause of over-capacity during heavy rains.)
+Major work has been done on "inflow and infiltration" issues by which groundwater enters sanity (day after edit: Freudian typo likely due to the rather maddening length of this entry ~ I mean 'sanitary', sorry folks) sewers through broken pipes and manholes (the cause of over-capacity during heavy rains.)
 More on pg.
 34/35 of Sooke's latest Annual Report.

 Under the user-pay model, the District is anticipating $3m in sewer revenues this year (85% of it from sewer parcel taxes paid by homeowners utilizing the system).
 Those of us outside the SSA contribute nothing to its upkeep, but we do have to invest in maintaining our respective septic fields.
 (I think the District should/could make a commitment to reminding/educating homeowners about best practices as per these CRD and Province of BC guidelines.)